Subscribe to updates

 Quarterly Risk Reporting

-The committee was scheduled to receive an update on the Corporate Risk Register (CRR), which provides an overview of the most significant risks facing the WMCA in achieving its objectives.
-This update was to inform the committee of changes to the corporate risk profile, the direction of travel for key risks, and the mitigations in place.
-Overall, the corporate risk profile was reported as stable, with no new corporate risks added and a reduction in some existing risks following the embedding of planned mitigations.
-One risk, Delivering transformation,
+The committee was scheduled to receive an update on the Corporate Risk Register (CRR), which provides an overview of the most significant risks facing the WMCA.
+The CRR is reviewed quarterly by the Executive Board before being submitted to the Audit, Risk & Assurance Committee.
+This update was expected to highlight changes to the corporate risk profile, the direction of travel for key risks, and the mitigations in place.
+It was noted that the corporate risk profile remained stable, with no new corporate risks added and several existing risks reduced following the embedding of planned mitigations.
+One risk, Delivering transformation, had increased due to acknowledged resource and capacity challenges linked to organisational transformation.
+The report also outlined next steps for embedding Enterprise Risk Management (ERM) across the organisation.

 Assurance Performance Report - Q4 2025/26